Ventricular Septal Defect (VSD)

 A ventricular septal defect (VSD) — sometimes referred to as a hole in the heart — is a type of congenital heart defect.
 In a VSD, there is an abnormal opening in the wall between the main pumping chambers of the heart (the ventricles).

-VSDs are the most common congenital heart defect, and in most cases they're diagnosed and treated successfully with few or no complications.
+VSDs are the most common congenital heart defect.
+Most VSDs are diagnosed and treated successfully with few or no complications.

 What Happens in a Ventricular Septal Defect?

-The right and left ventricles of the heart are separated by shared wall, called the ventricular septum.
+The right ventricle and left ventricle of the heart are separated by shared wall, called the ventricular septum.
 Kids with a VSD have an opening in this wall.
 As a result:

 The blood flowing through the hole creates an extra noise, which is known as a heart murmur.
-The heart murmur can be heard when a doctor listens to the heart with a stethoscope.
+Doctors can hear the heart murmur when they listen to the heart with a stethoscope.

-VSDs can be located in different places on the septum and can vary in size.
+VSDs can be in different places on the septum and can vary in size.

 What Causes a Ventricular Septal Defect?

-Ventricular septal defects happen during fetal heart development and are present at birth.
+Ventricular septal (ven-TRIK-yu-lar SEP-tul) defects happen as a baby's heart develops before birth.
 The heart develops from a large tube, dividing into sections that will eventually become the walls and chambers.
 If there's a problem during this process, a hole can form in the ventricular septum.

 In some cases, the tendency to develop a VSD may be due to genetic syndromes that cause extra or missing pieces of chromosomes.
 Most VSDs, though, have no clear cause.